rs028/MBM-Flex/documentation/Advection_and_exchange_flows.md

 ### Flow magnitude

 The exchange flow goes in both directions equally.
-The magnitude is not yet correctly defined, inst
+The magnitude is not yet correctly defined.

 + Category 1  = 111.0
 + Category 2  = 222.0